-I was asked to assess the importance of this property to bats as part of the planning process, prior to its demolition.
+I was asked to assess the importance of this building to bats as part of the planning process prior to its demolition.
+Incidentally I comment on any issues discovered with respect to other protected/invasive species and species of conservation concern.